 And Babel?
-This was the site to which, needing a more central location, the king of Uruk transferred his administration as his empire grew.
+This was the site to which, needing a more central location, the king of Uruk transferred his administration as the empire grew.
 He built a temple there and next to it a tower, linking heaven and earth.
 It was to be the ‘gate of God’, Bab-El, the place where the supreme deity could come down and take up residence next to the king.
 But God, it seems, was not pleased.
 When he came down, it was to bring division, not unity.
 About 3200 BC (carbon date) we see Uruk’s proto-empire collapse, its colonies abandoned and the country disintegrating into a network of competing city-states, each with its own king.

 From the unfinished political and religious capital of this empire men dispersed with their new languages, on foot and by boat, to find new homelands.
 By 2500 BC the linguistic map of the Near East was transformed.
 Apart from the pre-Babel language of Akkadian, there were now, within 800 miles of Babel, no fewer than seven unrelated languages: of the 16 or so primary languages that can be deduced for that time, a third of them were clustered in the Near East.
 There were two such languages within Mesopotamia itself: Akkadian and Sumerian.
-At a loss to account for this situation, archaeologists refer to it as ‘the Sumerian problem’, for although the languages were unrelated, their speakers were ethnically indistinguishable: they had the same material culture, worshipped the same gods and lived side by side in the same cities.
+At a loss to account for this situation, archaeologists refer to it as ‘the Sumerian problem’, for their speakers were ethnically indistinguishable: they had the same material culture, worshipped the same gods and lived side by side in the same cities.